asp.net.ph

 Skip Navigation LinksHome > Abakada: Back to Basics > Language References > HTML Elements > INPUT type=image Element

-<INPUT type=image> Element
+<input type=image> Element

 Creates a graphical submit button.HTML 2, 3.2, 4, 4.01, 5